Energy Saving Ideas in the Workplace

 - Install motion-sensor switches in rooms that don't see constant use, such as bathrooms, meeting rooms and lunch rooms.

-- Replace any applicable appliances — like refrigerators — with new energy efficient models, and replace lightbulbs with LED alternatives.
+- Replace any applicable appliances — like refrigerators — with new energy efficient models.

 - Use fuel economy as one of the deciding factors when purchasing new company vehicles.
 Research hybrid cars or trucks if applicable.